Are HOMA & HOMA-C the Most Complete and Relevant Comparative Measurements for MLB Career Evaluation?

 Based on these metrics, the career HOMA scores include these unique factors:

-- A measure of Peak WAA, defined as a period of sustained significant WAA performance of two wins or greater along with a 20% adjustment for PED useage.
+- A measure of Peak WAA, defined as a period of sustained significant WAA performance of two wins or greater (1.5 for pitchers) along with a 20% adjustment for PED useage.

 - A measure of Peak O&D/ERA+, defined as a period of sustained significant O&D or ERA+ performance at least 24% above average.